-When Ken Hegan traveled to Vancouver a couple of years ago, the city was experiencing one of its warmest Februaries on record, and the trees began showering unwitting visitors with an early blast of pollen.
-“It felt like my eyes were being assaulted by pollen,” says Hegan.
+Ken Hegan traveled to Vancouver as the city experienced one of its warmest Februaries on record.
+With trees suddenly pollinating all around, “it felt like my eyes were being assaulted by pollen,” says Hegan.

 Like millions of fellow allergy sufferers, Hegan’s eyes itch, burn, swell and redden every pollen season, and his vision blurs because of the non-stop tearing.
 (Others can get such eye symptoms from allergy triggers such as pet dander, mold and dust mites.)